The Happenings on Shaw Hill

 “We just…” My wife hesitated for a moment.
 “We wanted to welcome you to the neighborhood.”

 I set down the painting supplies on the porch.
-“And I brought this in case you can use any of it.”
+“And I brought this in case you can use any of it.
+Paint brushes, roller trays, some primer.”

 Was that her husband?